ycoady/UVic-Distributed-Systems/LAB8/README.md

 gcc mpi_mmul.c -o mpi_mmul
 ./mpi_mmul

-gives:
-A:
-  0.00	  1.00	  2.00
-  1.00	  2.00	  3.00
-  2.00	  3.00	  4.00

-B:
-  0.00	 -1.00	 -2.00
-  1.00	  0.00	 -1.00
-  2.00	  1.00	  0.00

-C = A*B:
-  5.00	  2.00	 -1.00
-  8.00	  2.00	 -4.00
- 11.00	  2.00	 -7.00

 3. Modify mpi_mmul.c to run as an MPI program that partitions, and distributes the work to multiply the matrices A and B among the number of nodes you specified when submitting your job to the PBS system.

 4. Record the running time of your MPI program when setting the matrix size to NxN=4096x4096 and using the following number of MPI processes:
 NPROC = {32, 16, 8, 4, 2, 1}

 5. Calculate and plot the speedup as a function of used parallel MPI processes.
 Speedup is defined as:

 (time req. for serial run)/(time req. for parallel run)